hrluo/RecursiveJacobi/Readme.md

 # Readme File
+This is the code repository associated with "Minimizing the Arithmetic and Communication Complexity of Jacobi's Method for Eigenvalues and Singular Values" by James Demmel, Hengrui Luo, Ryan Schneider, Yifu Wang, available at [https://arxiv.org/abs/2506.03466](https://arxiv.org/abs/2506.03466).
 # Code Organization and Usage
 The code has been tested with MATLAB R2024a, on an AMD Ryzen 9 7945HX CPU with Radeon Graphics.